plone/guillotina/docs/source/index.md

 ## Deploying

 - [Installing Guillotina](./installation/installation.html)
-  is done with pip but if you need to run with docker, [we also have you covered](https://hub.docker.com/r/guillotina/guillotina/).
+  is done with pip but if you need to run with Docker, [we also have you covered](https://hub.docker.com/r/guillotina/guillotina/).
 - Guillotina has an quite a few
   [configuration options](./installation/configuration.html)